rajivgangadharan/ai-for-field-engineers/solution-architecture.md

        c.
 Services which subscribe to MQTT messages from field devices (UPS and Related edge components)

-  _Further analysis maybe required to identify which services quality for integration into an event driven backbone_
+  _Further analysis may be required to identify which services qualify for integration into an event-driven backbone_

-2. The services will be packed in a container and pushed into a container registry, and then deployed into a kubernetes cluster.
+2. The services will be packed in a container and pushed into a container registry, and then deployed into a Kubernetes cluster.

-   - Isolation in the form of namespaces is requiried for better structure
+   - Isolation in the form of namespaces is required for better structure

        a. *Ingestion* - Isolation of *data pipelines*

-       b. *Observability* stack (Prometheus, Grafana, Loki, Elastic Search etc.)
+       b. *Observability* stack (Prometheus, Grafana, Loki, Elastic Search, etc.)

        c. *RAG* components

        d. *Ingress* (NGINX)

-       e. *Inference* - Depending on if the llm is local (Ollama) or cloud based
+       e. *Inference* - Depending on if the llm is local (Ollama) or cloud-based

        f.
 Presentation Services (UI)